stefangary/socks/docs/suggested_workflow.md

 responsible, way to interact with large commerical or scientific data sets.
-This is the way things were before COVID-19 and it will likely continue to be this way even after our massive experiment in remote learning is over.
+This is the way things were before COVID-19 and it will likely continue to be this way even after our experiment in remote learning is over.

 # What does a workflow look like?